For pure stopping power, good rim brakes, properly adjusted, can stop a tandem as well as they can stop a solo.

 If you use levers made for direct-pull cantilevers with conventional cantilevers or calipers, the reduced mechanical advantage will not let you stop unless you squeeze very, very hard on the levers.

-If you wish to use direct-pull cantilevers on a tandem with drop bars, there are accessory devices that change the mechanical advantage so that the mismatch is avoided.
+There are also accessory devices that change the mechanical advantage so that the mismatch is avoided.
 These are pulley devices that mount on one of the caliper arms.
 The most readily available of these is the QBC "Travel Agent."
 The "Travel Agent" uses a stepped pulley to change the mechanical advantage of the cable..

 Since the mechanical advantage change occurs at the cantilever-end of the cable, the cable-stretch benefits of the direct-pull system are lost, but this can still be a very worthwhile system, especially for rear brakes on small frames.